-192. (25) Cancellation provisions for bonds and insurance certificates show that Tennessee is a mandatory insurance state for those subject to the TFRL requirements for violating the law or having an unpaid judgment, and subject thus to Atwood supervision.
+- 190. (24) At every turn the law is against respondents program.
+Bond in chapter 12 refers to after-accident security in particular accidents "to guarantee the payment of any final judgment which might thereafter be rendered against the bonded party resulting from the accident" up to its total amount. § 102.
+Included in that definition is: "the bond may specify a limited payment to those persons who have at the time of its execution filed claims with the commissioner."
+That means the bond is made (executed) after an accident claim has been filed. - 191.
+(25) Cancellation provisions for bonds and insurance certificates show that Tennessee is a mandatory insurance state for those subject to the TFRL requirements for violating the law or having an unpaid judgment, and subject thus to Atwood supervision.
 The mandatory conditions have sunset provisions, for those who exhibit good behavior, for whom safety has "not received record of an additional conviction."
-Safety shall consent to returning money held and "waive the requirement of filing proof of financial responsibility" at the end of a suspension period if the person has no "pending action for damages," no "judgment upon the liability is unsatisfied" or who hasn't gotten into a new qualifying accident.

-- 193. (26) Sect.
-119 lists the three options mentioned by Courtney Swim, chief of staff at DOR, in her letter to petitioner.
+Safety shall consent to returning money held and "waive the requirement of filing proof of financial responsibility" at the end of a suspension period if the person has no "pending action for damages," no "judgment upon the liability is unsatisfied" or who hasn't gotten into a new qualifying accident. - 192.
+(26) Sect.
+119 lists the three options mentioned by Courtney Swim, chief of staff at DOR, in her letter to relator.
 She lists options for financial security from Sect.
 119, which contains with its provisions the savings clause "when required under this chapter."
-Such phrase indicates occasions when POFR is "not required under this chapter." - 194.
-(27) Respondent does not demand back the registration plate in the administrative contest because under § 55-12-27, surrender , the plate of an SR-22 malefactor who fails to keep up his part of a bargain with safety must be returned WITH the driver license, each to its proper authority, and only safety has authority to order a local officer to go retrieve license and plate from the offender.
-Respondent stumbles over this dual claim, lacking authority to demand the plate's return. - 195.
-(28) DOR's most obvious blooper: EIVS surveillance by law is intended to surveil only certified motor vehicle liability insurance policies.
+Such phrase indicates occasions when POFR is "not required under this chapter," which her department denies. - 193.
+(27) Respondent does not demand back the registration plate in the administrative contest because under T.C.A. § 55-12-27, surrender, the registration plate of an SR-22 malefactor who fails to keep up his part of a bargain with safety to maintain POFR must be returned WITH the driver license, each to its proper authority, and only safety has authority to order a local officer to go retrieve license and plate from the offender.
+Respondent Gerregano stumbles over this dual claim in instant case, lacking authority to demand the plates' return, just as he lacked authority to revoke plates without notice from respondent Long.

+194. (28) DOR's most obvious blooper: EIVS surveillance by law is intended to surveil only certified motor vehicle liability insurance policies.